 Education is one of the most important steps towards gaining self sufficiency.

 At Catholic Charities we see these programs as a key to ending the cycle of poverty.
-Whether helping a young adult achieve their high school equivalency, helping a newcomer learn English or leading an individual on a career path with job training, Catholic Charities helps provide individuals with a better future.
+Whether helping a young adult achieve their high school equivalency, helping a newcomer learn English or leading an individual on a career path with job training, Catholic Charities' adult education and workforce development programs help provide individuals with a better future.

 Nurse Assistants and Home Health Aides (NA/HHA’s) are two of the fastest growing occupations.
 There are many job openings in nursing homes, assisted living facilities, some hospitals, and visiting nurse services or private care agencies available.
 At our centers in South Boston and Brockton, students take the first step on the career ladder in health care.